vLLM Operations Competence Center Switzerland

 Swiss Data Residency

-LLM inference, model weights, and request logs stay in Swiss data centres.
-VSHN operates on Exoscale, cloudscale.ch, and other Swiss cloud providers, ensuring full GDPR compliance and data residency for organisations that cannot afford to send sensitive prompts and completions to hyperscaler regions outside Switzerland.
+LLM inference, model weights, and request logs stay in Swiss data centers.
+VSHN operates on Exoscale, Cloudscale, and other Swiss cloud providers, ensuring full GDPR compliance and data residency for organizations that cannot afford to send sensitive prompts and completions to hyperscaler regions outside Switzerland.
+Learn more in our sovereignty assessment.

 Observability and Performance Tuning